 Ruby Beach, Washington 98331, USA

-Ruby Beach is one of the greatest treasures of the Pacific Northwest.
+Ruby Beach is one of the greatest treasures of the Pacific Northwest and one of the most beautiful Washington Beaches.
 Here, the craggy coastline of Olympic National Park is on full display, making the sunset vistas that much more sublime.
 A classic PNW beach, Ruby Beach is marked with dramatic sea stacks, abundant driftwood, and rocky shores.
 This postcard-perfect sea setting makes Ruby Beach one of the most popular places in the park - which is saying something, because Olympic National Park is home to some of the most

 wondrous places on the planet

 23. Marconi Beach - Cape Cod National Seashore, Massachusetts